sheshnath1st/DoorFaceDetector/README.md

 <br />
 #### Support ####
 * * *
-If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "ARFaceDetection.
+If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "FaceDetection.
 Support request.")
 <br />
 #### License ####
 * * *